The Polar Express (film)

-The Polar Express is a 2004 American computer-animated Christmas fantasy adventure film directed by Robert Zemeckis, who co-wrote the screenplay with William Broyles Jr., based on the 1985 children's picture book of the same name by Chris Van Allsburg.
-It stars Tom Hanks in multiple distinct roles, with Daryl Sabara, Nona Gaye, Jimmy Bennett, and Eddie Deezen in supporting roles.
-The film features human characters animated using live-action and motion-capture computer-animated animation.
-It tells the story of a young boy who, on Christmas Eve, sees a mysterious train bound for the North Pole stop outside his window and is invited aboard by its conductor.
-The boy joins several other children as they embark on a journey to visit Santa Claus preparing for Christmas.
+The Polar Express is a 2004 American animated Christmas fantasy adventure film directed by Robert Zemeckis, who co-wrote the screenplay with William Broyles Jr., based on the 1985 children's book of the same name by Chris Van Allsburg.
+The film stars Tom Hanks in multiple roles, along with Daryl Sabara, Nona Gaye, Jimmy Bennett, and Eddie Deezen.
+The film depicts human characters using live action and motion capture computer animation, with production sequences for the latter taking place from June 2003 to May 2004.
+Set on Christmas Eve, it tells the story of a young boy who travels to the North Pole aboard a magical train guided by its conductor.

-The Polar Express was released in the Chicago International Film Festival on October 13, 2004 and the United States on November 10, 2004, by Warner Bros.
-Pictures.
-The film received generally positive reviews from critics, but originally underperformed at the box office, grossing $286 million against a record-breaking $165–170 million budget, the biggest sum for an animated feature at the time.
-However, later re-releases helped propel the film's gross to $314 million worldwide.
-The film was later listed in the 2006 Guinness World Records as the first all-digital capture film.
-The film also marks Michael Jeter's last acting role before his death, and the film was thus dedicated to his memory.
+The Polar Express premiered at the Chicago International Film Festival on October 13, 2004, and was theatrically released by Warner Bros.
+Pictures in the United States on November 10.
+The film received mixed reviews from critics and initially grossed $286 million against a record-breaking $165–170 million budget, which was the highest for an animated feature at the time.
+Later re-releases helped propel the film's gross to $318.2 million worldwide.
+The Polar Express was also the last film appearance for Michael Jeter before his death in 2003 and was dedicated to his memory.